Navbuoy/FeelGood/README.md

 The events are spread out from the dates of 3025 - 3055.

 Just unzip the file and throw the FeelGood folder in your Battletech Mods folder and launch your game.

+TIP: Low on weapons and parts?
+A visit to an uninhabited system might be the fix you need.
+It doesn't hurt to be nice...